AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

         Select  ![](images/view-options.svg) near the search bar to  choose to view all topics or view topics with comments.
 By default, you can view all topics present in the review task.

-    -   **D**: The numbers highlighted by ***F*** can be filtered by choosing the desired filter option from here.
+    -   **D**: The numbers highlighted by ***E*** can be filtered by choosing the desired filter option from here.
 You can filter comments by its type, status, reviewer, or version.
 For example, if you want to view how many Strikethrough comments have been made in each of the under review topic, select the filter icon and then choose **Review Type** \> **Deletion**.

         >[!NOTE]
         >